cmm2209/personal-website/content/publication/mutch-2021-a/index.md

 ---
-title: "`Something else is possible': transcultural collaboration as anti-apartheid activism in the music of Juluka"
+title: "‘Something Else is Possible’: Transcultural Collaboration as Anti-Apartheid Activism in the Music of Juluka"
 authors:
 - Caleb Mutch
 date: '2021-12-01'